 - Spoon the mixture onto the croissants and top with lettuce.
 Serve.

-Croissant sandwiches look fancy but they are so easy to prepare.
+Croissant sandwiches look fancy, but are surprisingly easy to prepare.

 - The chicken salad can be eaten immediately or made in advance.
-It will keep for 3-4 days in the refrigerator and the flavors will continue to blend.
+It will keep for 3-4 days in the refrigerator, allowing the flavors to continue blending.

 - Don't assemble the sandwiches until ready to eat.
 This will keep the croissants from turning soggy.

-Creamy chicken salad is delicious served for lunch or brunch and pairs well with fruit salad, green salad, fruit or cheese platters, pickles, potato chips, fresh vegetables, or pasta salad.
+Creamy chicken salad is a delicious option for lunch or brunch.
+It pairs well with mint berry salad, green salad with balsamic dressing, fruit or cheese platters, pickles, potato chips, fresh vegetables, or pasta salads.

 Homemade chicken salad will last 3-4 days in the refrigerator.
 Store in an airtight container.

 For best results, I do not recommend freezing mayo-based chicken salad.
-Th mayonnaise may separate and the texture of the ingredients may be compromised.
-Alternatively, you can freeze the cooked chicken and thaw when ready to make the salad.
+The mayonnaise may separate, and the texture of the ingredients may be compromised.
+Alternatively, you can freeze the cooked chicken and thaw it when you are ready to make the salad.

 Chicken Salad Croissant Sandwich